The StartupAUS board serves in a voluntary capacity providing strategic direction and oversight.

-Pete Bradd is Founding Director and CEO of The Beanstalk Factory, Founding Director and Chairman of StartupAUS, a serial entrepreneur, and one of the most influential tech leaders in the Australian entrepreneurial community.
+Pete Bradd is Co-Founder and CEO of The Beanstalk Factory, Founding Director of StartupAUS, a serial entrepreneur, and one of the most influential tech leaders in the Australian entrepreneurial community.

 A successful Aussie startup founder himself, in 2008 Peter formed the personalised postcard app, ScribblePics.
 He was also a founding director of Australia’s largest startup co-working space, Fishburners, where he transformed it into a thriving, sustainable place for startups, speakers, mentors and corporates to connect with each other.
 Fishburners is currently home to over 125 technology startups.